Research to Prevent and Treat Disease | PCOM South Georgia

 Administrators, faculty and support staff to include:

-• Basic science and clinical faculty that serve as facilitators of team-based and active learning groups, and mentors for student research projects
+• Basic science and clinical faculty that serve as facilitators of team-based and active learning groups, and mentors for student research projects.

-• Library Sciences faculty and staff biostatistician consultant
+• Library Sciences faculty and staff

-• IRB committee members
+• IRB and Research Committee members

 • Topics: